 Capacity includes incremental improvement and long-term thinking.
 Building capacity means challenging ourselves to incrementally improve all of our processes and investing in long-term plans even if it is at the expense of short-term gains.

 Finally, the experience we provide is as important as the underlying goals.
-If we can make it easier and remarkable to live more sustainably than not, we will be able to grow our community and have a much bigger impact.
+If we can make it easier and remarkable to live sustainably, we will be able to grow our community and have a bigger impact.